-With over 30 years’ experience in education, Dawn Hewitson is a Senior Lecturer and Designated Safeguarding Lead for Computer Science and Secondary Education at Edge Hill University.
-She sat down with us to discuss sexting policy in education and her Ph.D. candidacy that addresses the problem in schools.
+With over 30 years’ experience in education leadership, Dawn Hewitson is a Designated Safeguarding Lead and teaches Computer Science and Secondary Education at Edge Hill University.
+She sat down with us to discuss how to respond to sexting and image sharing.

 Dawn, ‘Sexting’ is a relatively new phenomenon how would you define it?